Oman Visa and Passport Requirements

 To enter Oman, a passport valid for at least six months is required by all nationals referred to in the chart above.

-All nationals referred to in the chart above may apply for a single-entry visa on arrival at Muscat International Airport.
+All nationals referred to in the chart above may apply for a single-entry visa on arrival at any land, sea or air entry port, with the exception of the Oman-Yemen land borders.

 A joint tourist visa between Oman and Qatar, or Oman and Dubai is available.
 This allows travel between the two countries and is available for all nationals listed above.
-See the Oman Airport website (www.omanairports.com/visaonarivals.asp) for more details.
+See the Royal Oman Police website for more details (www.rop.gov.om).

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements.